FuLuke11679/news-bias-detection/README.md

 Detects a user’s facial expression from a webcam stream

-Classifies the emotion (angry, disgust, fear, happy, neutral, sad)
+Classifies the emotion (angry, disgust, fear, happy, neutral, sadm surprise)

 Maps that emotion to a Clash Royale emote